- What and Why

 So how does Aproove WM work?

 We think it is wrong to force users into adopting an inadequate and limited workflow technology.
-That is why Aproove WM came up with a content-based smart review.
+That is why Aproove Work Management came up with a content-based smart review.

 As individual pages are approved, rejected, or marked up inside the multi-page document, any notifications and automation will be actioned, based on your workflow settings.